xenondevs/Docs/docs/invui/localization.md

 adventure text api.
 If you're not using Kotlin and the `invui-kotlin` module, you'll need to wrap adventure components using the `AdventureComponentWrapper` class before you can pass them to the `ItemBuilder` or `Window.Builder`.

-!!! note

-    Because it is not possible to set the display name or lore of `ItemStacks` to anything other than a String, you'll need to use InvUI's built-in `ItemBuilder` in order to apply translatable components.
+!!! question "When are translations applied?"

+    Translations are applied server-side.
+This is done during `#!java ItemBuilder.get();` or, for the inventory title, `#!java Window.open();`.
+    If you need to use server-side translations in other places, you'll need to manually call `#!java ComponentWrapper.localized(String locale);`.

 ## Disabling server-side translations

-If you do not want your items and GUIs to be translated server-side and instead want to actually send translatable components to your players, you can disable server-side translations by calling `Languages#enableServerSideTranslations(false)`.
+If you do not want your items and GUIs to be translated server-side and instead want to actually send translatable components to your players, you can disable server-side translations by calling `#!java Languages.getInstance().enableServerSideTranslations(false);`.